zhouanbo/pipelinedog/README.md

 # PipelineDog Docs

 ## Important
-PipelineDog has moved from this desktop version to the web version (web.pipeline.dog), therefore this repo is no longer maintained.
+PipelineDog has moved from this desktop version to the web version (http://web.pipeline.dog), therefore this repo is no longer maintained.
 Go to the web verison and have a try!

 ## Overview